 The port 0 status activity LED should be on or flashing to indicate the amount of traffic on the network.
 The LED intensity varies with the amount of traffic: the more traffic, the brighter the LED will appear.

-4. Connect the fiber-optic cables to ports 1 through 4 using 2.5-millimeter ST type bayonet connectors.
+- 4. Connect the AUI cable to port 2. - 5.
+Connect the fiber-optic cables to port 1 using 2.5-millimeter ST type bayonet connectors.

-The DECrepeater 90FL is now installed.
+The DECrepeater 90FA is now installed.

 Figure 3-3 Standalone Installation

 Backplane Installation